 Parkersburg is home to more than 250 species of birds, including red-breasted mergansers, ruddy duck, common loon, and horned grebe.
 Grab your binoculars and start the hunt.

 This restaurant in Huntington has been featured on Food Network shows in the past and offers dozens of different hot dog combinations.
 Hillbilly Hot Dog’s decor is tacky and packed with dozens of dusty trinkets, but people love it!
 There is certainly a lot to look at.

-#65 Explore an Art Scene
+#65 Browse an Art Museum